mytourbook/mytourbook.github.io/README.md

 This is the update site for MyTourbook which is documented in [software updates](https://mytourbook.sourceforge.io/mytourbook/index.php/download-install/software-updates).

-One of these links must be used for the update site otherwise the update will not work
+Use one of these links in the install software dialog, the links from the above `update-sites` folder do not work !

 https://mytourbook.github.io/update-sites/23.3.2/